Lt-MkS/Contract_management_system/README.md

 Completed / Cancelled

-Real-time UI
+4. Real-time Interface

-Status changes and updates appear instantly.
+Status changes and updates are reflected instantly in the UI.

 Key Features

-Clean separation of frontend & backend
+Clean separation between frontend and backend

 UUID-based database design